zachlewis/mold/docs/Configuration.md

 The image name of the service to start.
 A vast list of public images can be found on [Docker Hub](https://hub.docker.com).
 Private images can also be specified.

+#### name
+The hostname of the service that other containers (in the same network) can reference to.
+The name defaults to `{image}.{repo-name}.auto{id}` when not set.
+For example, two services using elasticsearch image in repo mytest would be called elasticsearch.mytest.auto0 and elasticsearch.mytest.auto1.

 #### commands
 These are a list of commands passed as arguments to the service container.